jan-nie/dhbw-framgang/SRS/SoftwareRequirementsSpecification.md

 #### 3.4.1 Capacity
 The system should be able to manage hundreds of requests.
 Also it should be possible to register as many users as necessary and all products.

-#### 3.4.2 App perfomance / Response time
+#### 3.4.2  Response time
-To provide the best App perfomance we aim to keep the response time as low as possible.
+To provide the best perfomance we aim to keep the response time as low as possible.
 This will make the user experience much better.

 ### 3.5 Supportability